 Spring, summer and early fall are fantastic for experiencing an abundance of great activities in New England.
 A couple weeks ago we made our first visit to the Pioneer Valley of Western Massachusetts.
 Less than a two hour drive from Boston, Pioneer Valley impressed us with world class attractions like Six Flags New England and the Basketball Hall of Fame.
-It’s also the birthplace of Dr. Seuss!
-Here’s tips for visiting western Massachusetts!
+It’s also the birthplace of Dr. Seuss and Emily Dickinson!
+Here are great tips for visiting western Massachusetts!

 Naismith Memorial Basketball Hall of Fame